-1.8.5 Direct semihosting C library function dependencies on page 1-48.
+1.8.5 Direct semihosting C library function dependencies on page 1-50 Related information Semihosting for AArch32 and AArch64

 4.39 \sys\ensure()

 This function is deprecated.
 It is never called by any other library function, and you are not required to re-implement it if you are retargeting standard I/O (stdio).